A sparse spectral method for fractional differential equations in one-spatial dimension: Introduction

 We reiterate some advantages of our method.
 We can handle the terms $\fdx$ and $\Hil$ as well as $(-\Delta)^{1/2}$ and $\mathcal{I}$, the former of which are not included in the aforementioned works.
 Moreover, the ability to contain multiple affine transformations of the reference sum space allows one to better handle regions of discontinuity in the data resulting in better approximations.
 The resulting linear systems are banded and sparse.
-Each solve is divided into independent solves, that can be computed in parallel, involving only the functions contained in the same affine transformed sum space.
+Each solve is divided into independent well-conditioned solves, that can be computed in parallel, involving only the functions contained in the same affine transformed sum space.
 This results in quick solve times.
-The setup requires the integral of four independent special functions per differently scaled sum space, and if all sum spaces have the same scaling (i.e.~they are just translations), we require only four integrals in total.
+Moreover, there exists a diagonal preconditioner such that the preconditioned linear system has an $\mathcal{O}(1)$ condition number, independent of the truncation degree or interval choice.
+The evaluation of the solution requires the integral of four independent special functions per differently scaled sum space, and if all sum spaces have the same scaling (i.e.~they are just translations), we require only four integrals in total.
 The special functions are not dependent on the right-hand side of \cref{eq:fpde}, however, they are dependent on $\lambda$, $\mu$, and $\eta$.

 Given that the different affine transformed sum spaces have overlapping support, the fact that the operator decouples across the sum spaces seems implausible at first glance.
 There must be communication between the sum spaces for continuity purposes.
 The communication occurs during the expansion of the right-hand side: a process that cannot be decoupled across different affine transformed sum spaces.
 Hence, the computational expense shifts from the solve of the equation to an interpolation of a known function \cite{Adcock2019, Adcock2020}.